lilakurse/GuestList/README.md

 ## Future Improvements
 In the future, I would consider the following improvements in the system:
 - Run migration from the code instead of running it from the command line
+- Add one more layer of business logic.
+- Put all configuration in the `.env` file.
 - Here, we are assuming that the tables are not shared between guests.
 We can modify this service to allow the table sharing between guests and their entourage.
 - Implementing interfaces for the databases which will make the unittests easier.